-The Illumineer program is located in the Condor Hall.
-This building is in the middle of the campus and just a short walk from the LLRC (Library Learning Resource Center).
-It is in the upstairs loft affectionately called the 'nest'.
-The area is upwards of 5,000 square feet.
+The Illumineer program is located in the LLRC (Library Learning Resource Center).
 It houses the OC STEM Center and OC Make.
 It is a colorful location and often filled with learners and educators.
 Illumineers have access to hands-on learning supplies to support understanding.
-The OC STEM Center has an Active Learning classroom space available for educators.
 OC Make provides materials for learning.
-This includes: 3D printers; laptops with licensed software used for instruction; and robotics equipment.